Principal Investigator: Professor Richard Houlston

 Department: Molecular and Population Genetics

-Institution: Institute of Cancer ResearchTags: 8508, biomarkers, bowel, cancer, genetics, risk factors
+Institution: Institute of Cancer ResearchTags: 8508, biomarkers, bowel, cancer, featured, genetics, risk factors

 Lead collaborators: 1) Professor Ian Tomlinson